-If you need to raise your voice to talk because your heater is too loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.
+If you need to raise your voice to talk because your heating system is so loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.

 Other noises like squealing, shaking, clinking, or banging could be signs of a mechanical problem.
 It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.

 Today’s latest products function more quietly than ever.
-Often you’ll have to really play close attention to even know if they’re running.
-If noise pollution is an issue for you, that may be reason enough to upgrade to newer equipment.
+Often you’ll have to really pay attention to even know if they’re running.
+If noise pollution is a concern for you, that may be reason enough to upgrade to more modern equipment.

 5. Temperature and Comfort Issues

-If you are having to constantly turn up the heating system to keep things in the house cozy, that should be a major warning that it’s time to re-evaluate your furnace.
+If you are having to constantly turn up the furnace to keep things in the house comfortable, that should be a major red flag that it’s time to re-evaluate your furnace.
 There are several factors that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some attention to your thermostat.